Sparse online variational Bayesian regression: Abstract

 \section{Abstract}

 This work considers {variational Bayesian inference} as an inexpensive and scalable alternative to a fully Bayesian approach in the context of sparsity-promoting priors.
 In particular, the priors considered arise from scale mixtures of Normal distributions with a generalized inverse Gaussian mixing distribution.
 This includes the variational Bayesian LASSO as an inexpensive and scalable alternative to the Bayesian LASSO introduced in \cite{park2008bayesian}.
-It also includes priors which more strongly promote sparsity.
-For linear models the method requires only the iterative solution of deterministic least squares problems.
-Furthermore, for $n\rightarrow \infty$ data points and $p$ unknown covariates the method can be implemented exactly online with a cost of $\cO(p^3)$ in computation and $\cO(p^2)$ in memory.
-For large $p$ an approximation is able to achieve promising results for a cost of $\cO(p)$ in both computation and memory.
+It also includes a family of priors which more strongly promote sparsity.
+For linear models the method requires only the iterative solution of deterministic least squares problems. \note{Furthermore, for $p$ unknown covariates the method can be implemented exactly online with a cost of $\cO(p^3)$ in computation and $\cO(p^2)$ in memory per iteration -- in other words, the cost per iteration is independent of $n$, and in principle infinite data can be considered.} For large $p$ an approximation is able to achieve promising results for a cost of $\cO(p)$ per iteration, in both computation and memory.
 Strategies for hyper-parameter tuning are also considered.
 The method is implemented for real and simulated data.
 It is shown that the performance in terms of variable selection and uncertainty quantification of the variational Bayesian LASSO can be comparable to the Bayesian LASSO for problems which are tractable with that method, and for a fraction of the cost.
-The present method comfortably handles $n=p=131,073$ on a laptop in minutes, and $n=10^5, p=10^6$ overnight.
+The present method comfortably handles \note{$n= 65536,\ p = 131073$ on a laptop in less than $30$ minutes, and $n=10^5,\ p=2.1\times10^6$ overnight.}